hute37/puppet-sssd/README.md

 # Adding the class:
 1. Create a new file associated to your organization
-2. Name the class class sssd::<title of new file>
+2. Name the class class sssd::'title of new file'
 3. Make the appropiate changes.

 <pre>